Wooden-Lava/ArthurOceanShores/index.md

 <body>
     Enjoy a peaceful and relaxing weekend in Ocean Shores.
 Our three bedroom, two bath home offers plenty of room for the family.
-    The home includes a large deck perfect for enjoying your morning coffee or a glass of wine while watching the sunrise or sunset.
+    The home includes a large deck perfect for enjoying your morning coffee and the sunrise or a glass of wine while watching the sunset.
-    The firepit area is ideal for gathering the famliy in the evening to hangout together or to roast s'mores.
+    The firepit area is ideal for gathering the famliy in the evening to hangout together to roast s'mores.
 The beaches are a quick one mile walk from the home.
-If you would prefer, head into town to shop, frequent one of the local restaurants, rent a moped or ride the bumper cars.
+If you would prefer you could head into town to shop, frequent one of the local restaurants, rent a moped or ride the bumper cars.
     <hr>
     If interested just check out the calender for available weekends.